Our Top Tips for Getting Your Used Narrowboat to Pass the Boat Safety Scheme

 Ventilation must be in the form of both high level and low level vents.
 High level vents such as mushroom vents are brass mushrooms on the roof of narrowboats.
 Low level vents are often louvred vented panels fitted over holes cut in the doors of the boat.
 The ventilation needs to be permanent and not able to be shut off.
 So you need to make sure that any vents fitted are kept clear and cleaned regularly to prevent dust and dirt building up and blocking the vent.

-The picture above illustrates the inside of a mushroom vent on a narrowboat clogged with dust and dirt.
+This picture illustrates the inside of a mushroom vent on a narrowboat that is clogged with dust and dirt.
 In another of our blogs we discuss how to clean mushroom vents.

 If you have any gas or solid fuel appliances on board it is safest to fit a carbon monoxide alarm and smoke detectors on board too.